 Houston, TX (PRWEB) April 21, 2015

-As a recycling company, protecting the Earth and conserving resources is R.A.K.I.’s business.
+As an e-recycling company, protecting the Earth and conserving resources is RAKI’s business.
 Electronic waste was not one of the big environmental issues when Senator Nelson first began his work to organize Earth Day.
 Today it is one of the many growing problems that our planet faces.
-R.A.K.I.
-Computers will continue to take every opportunity to protect our planet, address the growing electronic waste problem, and serve as leaders in being good protectors of the Earth.
+The company will continue to take every opportunity to protect our planet, address the growing electronic waste problem, and serve as leaders in being good protectors of the Earth.